ncatlab/nlab-content/pages/178.md

   }
 $$

-where the vertical map is given by remembering only the top horizonatal morphism in the above square diagram, and the vertical morphism is given by forming the pasting composite
+in $[CartSp_{smooth}^{op}, sSet]$, where the vertical map is given by remembering only the top horizontal morphism in the above square diagram, and the vertical morphism is given by forming the pasting composite

 $$